-Levin Klein1, Jonas Gude1, Florian Wenz1, Thorsten Lutz1, and Ewald Krämer1

-1Institute of Aerodynamics and Gas Dynamics, University of Stuttgart, Pfaffenwaldring 21, 70569 Stuttgart, Germany Correspondence: Levin Klein (levin.klein@iag.uni-stuttgart.de)
+Levin Klein1, Jonas Gude1, Florian Wenz1, Thorsten Lutz1, and Ewald Krämer1 1Institute of Aerodynamics and Gas Dynamics, University of Stuttgart, Pfaffenwaldring 21, 70569 Stuttgart, Germany Correspondence: Levin Klein (levin.klein@iag.uni-stuttgart.de)

 Abstract.
-The low-frequency emissions from a generic 5MW wind turbine are investigated numerically.
-In order to regard airborne noise and structure-borne noise simultaneously a process chain is developed.
-It considers fluid-structure coupling (FSC) of a computational fluid dynamics (CFD) solver and a multibody simulations (MBS) solver as well as a Ffowcs Williams-Hawkings (FW-H) acoustic solver.
-The approach is applied to a generic 5MW turbine to get more insight into the sources and mechanisms of low-frequency emissions from wind turbines.
-For this purpose simulations with increasing complexity in terms of considered components in the CFD model, degrees of freedom in the structural model and inflow in the CFD model are conducted.
-Consistent with literature, it is found that aeroacoustic low-frequency emission is dominated by the blade-passing frequency harmonics.
-In the spectra of the tower base loads, which excite seismic emission, the structural eigenfrequencies become more prominent with increasing complexity of the model.
-The main source of low-frequency aeroacoustic emissions is the blade-tower interaction and the contribution of the tower as an acoustic emitter is stronger than the contribution of the rotor.
+The low-frequency emissions from a generic $5 \,\mathrm{MW}$ turbine are investigated numerically.
+In order to regard airborne noise and structure-borne noise simultaneously a process chain was developed.
+It considers fluid-structure coupling (FSC) of a computational fluid dynamics (CFD) solver and multibody simulations (MBS) solver as well as a Ffowcs Williams-Hawkings (FW-H) acoustic solver.
+The approach was applied to a generic $5 \,\mathrm{MW}$ turbine to get more insight into the sources and mechanisms of low-frequency emissions from wind turbines.
+For this purpose simulations with increasing complexity in

+- terms of considered components in the CFD model, degrees of freedom in the structural model and inflow in the CFD model were conducted.
+Consistent with literature, it has been found that aeroacoustic low-frequency emission is dominated by the blade-passing frequency harmonics.
+The tower base loads, which excite seismic emission, tend to be dominated by structural eigenfrequencies with increasing complexity of the model.
+The main source of aeroacoustic emissions is the blade-tower - 10 interaction and the contribution of the tower as an acoustic emitter is stronger than the contribution of the rotor.
 Aerodynamic tower loads also significantly contribute to the external excitation acting on the structure of the wind turbine.